 Therefore, we take a look at the Realme 1 price in India and specifications and compare them with those of the Redmi Note 5 and Asus Zenfone Max Pro M1.

 The Realme 1 price in India starts at Rs.
 8,990 for the 3GB RAM/ 32GB storage variant.
 It goes up to Rs.
 10,990 for the 4GB RAM/ 64GB storage model, while the 6GB RAM/ 128GB storage variant will be available at Rs.
 13,990.
 The smartphone will be made available in Diamond Black, Moonlight Silver (coming in June), and Solar Red colour variants in the country.
 Notably, the first sale of the handset will start on May 25 on Amazon India, where only the 3GB RAM and 6GB RAM variant will be up for grabs.
-The Realme 1 India launch offers include a 5 percent cashback on SBI cards, Jio benefits worth Rs.
+The Realme 1 India launch offers include a 5 percent cashback on SBI cards on EMI, Jio benefits worth Rs.
 4,850, a free case, and a free screen protector.
 Also, buyers will get 80 percent off on Kindle ebooks (up to Rs.
 300).

 On the other hand, the Redmi Note 5 price in India starts at Rs.
 9,999 for the 3GB RAM, 32GB storage variant, while its 4GB RAM, 64GB storage variant is priced at Rs.
 11,999.
 Both Redmi Note 5 variants come in Black, Gold, Lake Blue, and Rose Gold colour options and are available for purchase in India via Flipkart, Mi Home, and Mi.com.
 It will also soon go on sale through Xiaomi's offline retail partners.